laurent22/joplin/readme/apps/teams.md

 Joplin Cloud's Teams functionality enables the efficient administration of multiple users within a team.
 Serving as a centralized hub, it provides an overview of all users within your organisations, facilitating easy addition or removal of members.
 Billing is consolidated, ensuring a single monthly or yearly invoice, based on your chosen plan.
 The billing is automatically adjusted in accordance with the number of team members.

+## Terminology

+- The **team admin account** is main account for a team.
+This account is only for managing users and billing.
+- A **member account** is a secondary account that has been added to a team by the team admin.
+Member accounts can sync data and collaborate with other member accounts on the same team.

 ## Setting up your team

 To setup your Team, open the [Team tab](https://joplincloud.com/teams/me) at the top of the page.
 From there you can set the number of members in your team or change the team name.